Qrimpuff/holocure-auto-fish/README.md

 # HoloCure Automatic Fishing

 - You can change the keybinds in the source.
 - HoloCure need to be running in windowed mode at 1920x1080 and in focus.
+(Not HDR)
 - Start the program next to the pond in Holo House.

 Usage: `cargo run --release` or download and run the latest release.